Röki: Critical reception

 Röki received "generally favorable" reviews, according to review aggregator Metacritic.

 Tola Onanuga of The Guardian calls the game an "impressively rich point-and-click adventure game".
 She finds some of the puzzles challenging, but when she took time to survey her surroundings - generally fairly easy.
 She also likes the game's "striking cel-shaded design".
 However, she scores the game 3 out of 5 stars.

 Pascal Tekaia of Adventure Gamers writes that the cast of characters is impressive.
 He praises the dialog and voice acting, even though each line of subtitled dialog is accompanied by only one spoken word, or an effect like a sigh or a giggle.
 The reviewer also praises music (even though it is "a bit lacking in strong themes, particularly during the narrative’s high points") and sound effects.
 He likes backgrounds that "look like something out of a storybook" and often are animated, however he finds some of the locations too cluttered.
 As far as the difficulty curve of the puzzles is concerned, the reviewer finds it "pretty gentle".
 In the end he gives the game 4 and a half of 5 stars.

 Eurogamers reviewer praises scenery, writing: "Caves and temples and forests are hardly new to video games, but they seem freshly wrought here (...)".
 He appreciates the way the game mixes fairy-tales with reality: "Röki's about woodland ponds, but it's also about pond scum. (...)
 And it's about magic, but what it's really about is the stuff that magic can't undo."
 Ultimately he summarises the game: "It's earthy magic.
 It's fantastic."PushSquare reviewer writes that mechanically it is another point-and-click game, but "it never strays into the territory of solutions so obtuse no sane person could possibly figure it out like point-and-clicks of yore".
 The reviewer praises environment design, writing that "This game is beautiful" and presents "a lovingly crafted world", even though "Tove's character and her brother leave a bit to be desired".

+Jamie Latour from The Gamer admires the game's user-friendliness, writing: "Roki, in my mind, does adventure game mechanics extremely well."
+She notes features like the ability to highlight all interactive items nearby "to prevent hours of lost wandering", and access to the journal, containing a map and collectible item lists, stating "it felt like a quality-of-life adjustment that this genre should always have from now on."

 Accolades

 The game was nominated for "Best Debut Game" at The Game Awards 2020, nominated in categories "Debut Game" and "British Game" from the BAFTA Game Awards, and won "Best Indie Game" at the DevGamm awards in 2020.
 It won "Best Traditional Adventure", "Readers' Choice" for "Best Adventure", and nominee for "Best Adventure" at the 2020 Adventure Gamers Aggie Awards.
+Most recently, Röki was a nominee for "Best Writing in a Video Game" by the Writers' Guild of Great Britain in 2021.